 I love crunchy bikkies …. dunking them in a hot cuppa was always a favourite!

-These delicious bikkies meet my sweet and crunchy requirements but they are also free from refined sugars and have some great fibre and good fats.
 My kids (and husband!) all love them.
 They are simple to make, the kids love choosing their own shapes and they are really easy to adapt to meet most allergy requirements.

-- 1 tsp GF baking powder
+- 1 tsp mixed spice

-Place on lined baking trays and bake for about 12 minutes, or until golden brown, in a preheated 180C oven.
+Place on lined baking trays and bake for about 9-10 minutes, or until golden brown, in a preheated 180C oven.

 They will be soft when removed from the oven and will crisp up on cooling.